aewindle110/DroneWQ/paper.md

 ![Caption for example figure.\label{fig:chl_mosaic}](figs/chl_mosaic.png)
 <br/>
 Figure 2.
-Final orthmosaic of UAS images collected over Western Lake Erie processed to chlorophyll a concentration.
+Final orthomosaic of UAS images collected over Western Lake Erie processed to chlorophyll a concentration.

-# Publications utilizing `DroneWQ`

-Román, A., Heredia, S., Windle, A. E., Tovar-Sánchez, A., & Navarro, G. (2024).
-Enhancing Georeferencing and Mosaicking Techniques over Water Surfaces with High-Resolution Unmanned Aerial Vehicle (UAV) Imagery.
-Remote Sensing, 16(2), 290.

-Gray, P. C., Windle, A. E., Dale, J., Savelyev, I. B., Johnson, Z. I., Silsbe, G. M., ... & Johnston, D. W. (2022).
-Robust ocean color from drones: Viewing geometry, sky reflection removal, uncertainty analysis, and a survey of the Gulf Stream front.
-Limnology and Oceanography: Methods, 20(10), 656-673.

-Windle, A. E., & Silsbe, G. M. (2021).
-Evaluation of unoccupied aircraft system (UAS) remote sensing reflectance retrievals for water quality monitoring in coastal waters.
-Frontiers in Environmental Science, 9, 674247.
+# Research impact statement

+`DroneWQ` has demonstrated growing research impact and community engagement since its initial development.
+The project has expanded beyond its original authors (@aewindle110; @patrickcgray) to include contributions from four additional developers, reflecting increasing adoption and collaborative development.
+Community involvement has supported the evolution of the software through feature requests, bug reports, and user feedback submitted via GitHub Issues and direct communication, indicating active use by a broader research community.
+`DroneWQ` has been used in multiple peer-reviewed studies focused on UAS aquatic remote sensing and water quality retrievals [@roman_heredia_windle_tovar; @gray_windle_dale_savelyev_johnson_silsbe_larsen_johnston_2022; @windle_silsbe_2021].
+These applications demonstrate the utility of the software for advancing research using multispectral UAS imagery in aquatic environments, particularly where traditional processing approaches are limited.
+As interest in UAS-based water quality monitoring continues to grow, `DroneWQ` provides an open, extensible framework that supports both scientific investigation and applied environmental monitoring.

+# AI usage disclosure

+The creation of this software was mostly done by humans.
+AI assisted in identifying and diagnosing bugs, as well as generating docstrings, both of which were thoroughly reviewed by humans.

 # Acknowledgements

 We acknowledge and appreciate helpful support from the Micasense team.
 We thank Julian Dale for assisting with UAS flights.

-# Contributions
-Contributions are welcome, and they are greatly appreciated!
-Every little bit helps, and credit will always be given.

-Report bugs, request features or submit feedback as a GitHub Issue.
-Make fixes, add content or improvements using GitHub Pull Requests.

-# AI usage disclosure

-The creation of this software was mostly done by humans.
-AI assisted in identifying and diagnosing bugs, as well as generating docstrings, both of which were thoroughly reviewed by humans.

 # References